Tofame/OtbDatTransformata/README.md

-**Disclaimer: Unless otherwise stated, all rights to this tool are reserved by the author.
+**Disclaimer: Unless otherwise stated, all rights to this sources are reserved by the author.
 This software may not be copied, modified (except via a pull request to this repository), or sold - either in its original or edited form — without the express written permission of the author.**

-Requires ``items.otb`` and ``Tibia.dat`` in ``data/items/`` (folder needs to be created in 'working directory', you probably will need to setup it yourself for the project)
+Requires ``items.otb`` and ``Tibia.dat`` in ``data/items/`` (folder needs to be created in 'working directory' - settable in project settings of a compiler, or next to .exe if using a build)

 Succesfully loads ``.dat`` and ``.otb`` of Tibia protocol 10.98, and this project's purpose is to showcase the way to do it, nothing less nothing more.
+Additional feature that has been added is that the program can now convert old style ``Tibia.dat`` to a new one, ordered by server id's.
+Such action is irreversible (advised backup), however it's a single-time operation, and after that `.otb` format becomes obsolete, since new 'client ids' in the new `.dat`, will be matching ids previously known as server ids.
+Since sid==cid... that means we just have a single id now :)

 ***================================================================================***